equinor/ert/docs/reference/configuration/observations.rst

    can be extracted from an ECLIPSE summary file.
 Examples are rates from separator tests, water cut, GOR, shut in pressures, etc.

- - :ref:`BLOCK_OBSERVATION <block_observation>`: For grid dependent observations
-   that can be extracted from ECLIPSE output files.
-Examples are Well logs, RFTs, PLTs, etc.

  - :ref:`GENERAL_OBSERVATION <general_observation>`: All other observations.
    These observations are extracted from ascii files and allows for loading of just about anything.
 Examples: 4D seismic, results from non ECLIPSE